So, who am I?

 I’m 41 years old and have been married since 2017 to a very wonderful curly-haired man from Yorkshire.
 I work happily in an admin and communications role at a university in Manchester.

-Unfortunately, I’m in that rare group of women who’ve had 3 consecutive miscarriages.
-And I’m now also half of a couple dealing with male factor infertility, and we’re about to go through the IVF ICSI process.
+Unfortunately, I’m in that rare group of women who’ve had 4 consecutive miscarriages.
+I’m also half of a couple dealing with male factor infertility, and we’re about to go through the IVF ICSI process.

 Why am I writing this blog?

 When I had my first miscarriage, I became obsessed with getting pregnant again.
 It was all I could think about, the only way I believed I could move forward.
 I truly thought that if only I could get pregnant again straight away, I could pretend that the miscarriage never happened, that it was just a blip.
 That isn’t what happened.

 My second miscarriage, a ‘persistent pregnancy of unknown location’ – and suspected ectopic – brought with it significantly more worry than the first.
 I was in constant fear, my nerves on high alert for signs that my fallopian tubes were starting to rupture.
 I spent a lot of time reading posts about the biology of ectopic pregnancies on forums, as well as trawling through countless research papers trying to make sense of what was happening.
-It was all very scientific and I read very little about the emotional side of the experience.
+It was all very scientific and I read little about the emotional side of the experience.

 It was during this time that I began to read other women’s blogs about miscarriage.

-The first time I read one of these blogs, I was in floods of tears, for the writer, for me, for everyone who has to deal with this pain.
-And I very often still shed tears, even after many months of reading blogs and after suffering my third, and most recent, miscarriage.
-But as painful as they can be to read, I also find them to be immensely valuable.
+The first time I read one, I was in floods of tears, for the writer, for me, for everyone who has to deal with this pain.
+And I often still shed tears, even after many months of reading them, and after suffering my third and fourth miscarriages.
+But as painful as they can be to read, I also find these blogs to be immensely valuable.